-Our nominating and governance committee recommended for nomination and our board of directors nominated Dr. Ossipow and Mr. Van den Bossche for election as Class III Directors at the annual meeting.
-If elected, they will serve as Class III Directors until the 2023 annual meeting and until their respective successors are duly elected and qualified.
-For more information concerning Dr. Ossipow and Mr. Van den Bossche, please see the section entitled "Board of Directors and Corporate Governance."
+Our nominating and governance committee recommended for nomination and our board of directors nominated Dr. Vitt and Dr. Nash for election as Class I Directors at the annual meeting.
+If elected, they will serve as Class I Directors until the 2024 annual meeting and until their respective successors are duly elected and qualified.
+For more information concerning Dr. Vitt and Dr. Nash, please see the section entitled "Board of Directors and Corporate Governance."

-Dr. Ossipow and Mr. Van den Bossche have agreed to serve if elected, and management has no reason to believe that they will be unavailable to serve.
+Dr. Vitt and Dr. Nash have agreed to serve if elected, and management has no reason to believe that they will be unavailable to serve.
 In the event that either of them is unable or declines to serve as a director at the time of the annual meeting, proxies will be voted for any nominees who may be proposed by the nominating and governance committee and designated by the present board of directors to fill the vacancy.